How to Take Perfect Notes with Your Voice Using AI and Notion

 As a primer, here’s everything you’ll need to set up the workflow.

-You’ll also need an OpenAI API key, but I’d encourage you to create that later in the tutorial when it becomes relevant.
-You’ll only be able to see the key once on your OpenAI dashboard.
+You’ll also need to create API keys for your chosen speech-to-text and AI services, but I’d encourage you to create them later in the tutorial when they becomes relevant.

 This workflow will work with any Notion database.
 You can even use a completely new database with only the default Name property.